 - Steering system

 Some MBI policies provide bumper-to-bumper coverage of all systems and parts.
 However, car repair insurance doesn’t cover components that fail due to normal wear and tear, like brake pads, tires, and windshield wiper blades.
-Neither will policies pay for an oil change or tune up.
-MBI also won’t cover repair costs covered by your collision and comprehensive coverages, like collision damage or vandalism.
+Policies also won't pay for an oil change or tune up.
+MBI won’t cover repair costs covered by your collision and comprehensive coverages, such as collision damage or vandalism.

 Usually, you can only purchase MBI when your car is fairly new, with low mileage.
 Geico only extends the coverage to vehicles less than 15 months old with fewer than 15,000 miles.